 A conflict of interest can be said to exist when professional judgement concerning the manuscript may be influenced by a secondary interest (e.g., financial gain).
 For example, this would include disclosing the names of (and relationship with) any pharmaceutical, biologics, medical device, and diagnostic companies for which an author (or one of their close family members) is employed, contracted for, provides services, or has otherwise collaborated with.

 It should be noted that a perception of a conflict of interest is as important as actual conflicts of interest.
-This is as trust in the scientific process and the validity and credibility of published manuscripts depend partly on the transparency of conflict of interest.
+This is because trust in the scientific process and the validity and credibility of published manuscripts depend partly on the transparency of conflict of interest.

 Please download the Author Declaration of Conflicts of Interest Form and complete for all authors.